Privacy Policy

 Use of Google Analytics

-(1) This website uses Google Analytics, a web analytics service provided by Google, Inc. („Google“).
-Google Analytics uses “cookies”, which are text files placed on your computer, to help the website analyze how users use the site.
-The information generated by the cookie about your use of this website is usually transferred to a Google server in the USA and stored there.
-In the event that IP anonymization is activated on this website, your IP-address will be shortened beforehand by Google within member states of the European Union or in other contracting states of the Agreement on the European Economic Area.
+Google Analytics IP anonymization is activated.
+As a result, your IP address will be shortened by Google within member states of the European Union or in other signatory states to the Agreement on the European Economic Area before being transmitted to the USA.
 Only in exceptional cases is the full IP address transmitted to a Google server in the USA and shortened there.
-On behalf of the operator of this website, Google will use this information for the purpose of evaluating your use of the website, compiling reports on website activity and providing other services relating to website activity and internet usage to the website operator.
+Google will use this information on behalf of the operator of this website for the purpose of evaluating your use of the website, compiling reports on website activity and providing other services relating to website activity and internet usage to the website operator.
+The IP address transmitted by your browser as part of Google Analytics will not be merged with other Google data.

 Use of Google Ads